awala-aishwarya/zomato-data-analysis-project/README.md

 - Google Colab

 ## Project Notebook
-The complete project implementation is available in the uploaded Jupyter Notebook.
+The complete project implementation is available in the uploaded Google colab Notebook.